China is silently expanding its influence in American cities

 New York City and San Francisco, among others, have reportedly been targeted

 It has been well documented that China interferes in American elections, with particular evidence of tampering in the 2024 presidential election.
-But a recent investigation by The New York Times suggests that China's election influence may be even greater than first thought, most notably when it comes to races in New York City.
-And the Big Apple is not the only American city where China is reportedly taking an outsized role in local politics.
+But China's election influence may be even greater than initially thought, most notably in New York City races, according to an investigation by The New York Times.
+And the Big Apple is not the only American city where China is reportedly taking an outsize role in local politics.

-These clubs, known as "hometown associations," are made up of "people hailing from the same town or province in China," said the Times.
+These clubs, known as hometown associations, are made up of people "hailing from the same town or province in China," said the Times.
 They are similar to heritage groups that help immigrants assimilate.
-But these associations "have become useful tools of China's consulate in Midtown Manhattan, according to dozens of group members, politicians and former prosecutors."
-This has "allowed America's most formidable adversary to influence elections in the country's largest city."

 Escape your echo chamber.
 Get the facts behind the news, plus analysis from multiple perspectives.